What you should know about probate law| The importance of and estate planning attorney

 After a person passes away, it may be necessary to go through probate to ensure that the estate is properly administered.
 Probate can serve important purposes to help distribute assets and settle debts.
-In these cases, an attorney in Alabama can provide assistance with probate issues and help you determine if probate is necessary.
+In these cases, Moody estate planning attorneys can provide assistance with probate issues and help you determine if probate is necessary.

 Probate is the process used to obtain authority to administer an estate.
 Through probate, a person is granted letters testamentary or letters of administration, which allow the person to handle issues related to property and debts.
 Probate may be necessary if the deceased person owned property that was titled in their name, such as real property, vehicles, and accounts.